 10. Representations and Warranties

-- there are no pending claims or lawsuits, brought by a third party, governmental authority or industry body (“Third Party Actions”) that would prevent TermScout from performing under the Agreement;
+- there are no pending claims or lawsuits, brought by a third party, governmental authority or industry body (“Third Party Actions”) that would prevent TermScout from performing its obligations under the Agreement;

-- the Services will conform with any documentation or specifications provided to Customer; and
+- the Services will comply with any documentation or specifications provided to Customer.

-The warranties set forth in this section are the “Limited Warranties.”
-As Customer’s sole remedy for breach of any of the Limited Warranties, TermScout will, at TermScout’s sole option: (a) provide a refund to Customer for the portion of the Services that were affected by the breach; or (b) provide a replacement of the portion of the Services affected by the breach.
+The warranties described in this section are the “Limited Warranties.”
+As Customer’s sole remedy for breach of any of the Limited Warranties, TermScout will, at TermScout’s sole option: (a) provide a refund to Customer for the portion of the Services that were affected by the breach; or (b) provide a replacement for the portion of the Services affected by the breach.

 11. Warranty Disclaimer

-EXCEPT FOR THE LIMITED WARRANTIES SET FORTH IN SECTION 8, EACH PARTY EXPRESSLY DISCLAIMS ANY AND ALL OTHER WARRANTIES OF ANY KIND OR NATURE, WHETHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+EXCEPT FOR THE LIMITED WARRANTIES SET FORTH IN SECTION 10, EACH PARTY EXPRESSLY GIVES UP ITS RIGHT TO ANY AND ALL OTHER WARRANTIES OF ANY KIND OR NATURE, WHETHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

 TermScout will defend, indemnify and hold harmless Customer and its officers, directors, employees and agents (each an “Indemnified Party” or collectively the “Indemnified Parties”), from and against any and all Third Party Actions and all related losses, liabilities, damages, expenses and costs arising from or relating to: